Lesbian, Gay, Bisexual, Transgender, Questioning, Intersex, or Two-Spirit Learning Community

 AIR’s Health and Social Development program works with a range of youth-serving systems and agencies to improve policies, services, and care for lesbian, gay, bisexual, transgender, and questioning (LGBTQ) youth.
 Through research and evaluation, we work to improve available services and health and mental health outcomes.
 Applying findings from current research, our strategies promote safety, success, and well-being for LGBTQ youth and their families.
 We also provide training and technical assistance to federal, state, and local agencies in health, behavioral health, public health, education, child welfare, homelessness and housing, and juvenile justice with the goal of strengthening and integrating systems serving LGBTQ youth.

-New!
-The TA Partnership is pleased to share this new tool, adapted from the standards of care in Improving Emotional and Behavioral Outcomes: A Guide for Professionals.
+AIR is pleased to share this strategic planning tool, adapted from the standards of care in Improving Emotional and Behavioral Outcomes: A Guide for Professionals.
 This tool is intended to support your efforts to identify action steps you can take in your organizational (e.g., child welfare agency, school) and community roles to improve services and supports for lesbian, gay, bisexual, and transgender (LGBT) children/youth and their families.

 View resources relevant to the LGBTQI2-S Learning Community:

 Please visit our new LGBTQI2-S Education Resources webpage to find resources and strategies for creating safe, supportive schools and improving outcomes for LGBTQI2-S students.